The Seven Sacraments

 Anointing of the Sick – This sacrament unites a sick person’s suffering with that of Jesus and brings forgiveness of sins.
 Oil, a symbol of strength, is the sign of this sacrament.
 A person is anointed with oil and receives the laying on of hands from a priest.

-III.
-Sacraments at the Service of Communion - These sacraments help members serve the community.
+These sacraments help members serve the community.

 Matrimony – In Matrimony a baptized man and woman are united with each other as a sign of the unity between Jesus and his Church.
 Matrimony requires the consent of the couple, as expressed in the marriage promises.
 The couple and their wedding rings are the signs of this sacrament.